Worker dies after falling off Manaus stadium roof

-MANAUS, Brazil A worker fell 115 feet to his death from the roof of the Arena Amazonia in Brazil on Saturday, the fifth fatal accident during construction of Brazil's 12 World Cup stadiums.
+MANAUS, BRAZIL A construction worker died after falling off the roof of the Arena Amazonia in Brazil on Saturday, FIFA and the World Cup organising committee confirmed on Saturday.

-Local media later reported that another worker had died of a heart attack at a convention centre next to the stadium in Manaus.
-The building will be used to host meeting during the World Cup.

-The state's public prosecutor's office asked a judge to suspend work on the Manaus stadium until safe working conditions could be guaranteed, though such requests are not often granted in Brazil.

-Marcleudo de Melo Ferreira, 22, died in a hospital in Manaus around 4 a.m.
-He fell nearly 35 meters (115 feet) after a cable broke and became the fifth person to die while building the World Cup stadiums.

-"FIFA and the Local Organising Committee (LOC) learnt of the death of the worker on Saturday at the Arena Amazonia site with great sadness," a FIFA statement said.
+"FIFA and the Local Organising Committee (LOC) learnt of the death of the worker on Saturday at the Arena Amazonia site with great sadness," the statement read.

-Andrade Gutierrez, the Brazilian firm building the Amazonia stadium, said in another statement that Ferreira worked for a company that had been contracted to build the arena's cover and work would be suspended until Sunday.

-However, the death of Jose Antonio da Silva Nascimento, 49, from a heart attack led the local construction union to threaten to strike, possibly resulting in further delays.
+"We would like to send our most sincere condolences to his family, relatives, colleagues and friends."

+Marcleudo de Melo Ferreira's death highlighted the safety concerns surrounding Brazil's ability to host the 2014 World Cup as he was the fifth worker to die while building Brazil's 12 World Cup stadiums.

 Fatal accidents have occurred in Manaus, Brasilia and most recently in Sao Paulo, where two people died on November 27 after a crane collapsed in the arena that is to host the opening game on June 12.

-Another worker died while working on Palmeiras arena in Sao Paulo.
-While that stadium will not be used to host World Cup matches it could serve as an official training base.
+Another worker died while working on Palmeiras arena in Sao Paulo, but that stadium will not be used in the World Cup.

 The tournament will take place in 12 Brazilian cities.